Helping the sector thrive

 This free programme is managed by the Arts Marketing Association in partnership with Arts Fundraising & Philanthropy, One Further and The Collections Trust.
 Activities are designed for small and medium UK heritage organisations seeking to develop their digital capabilities.

-Most activities for the lab have now come to an end, but you can still watch recordings of workshops, training events and bootcamps that will help you get to grips with digital.
+Activities for the lab have now come to an end, but recordings of workshops, training events and bootcamps are available.

 Heritage Digital is a digital skills programme led by The Heritage Alliance and supported by Media Trust, Charity Digital and Naomi Korn Associates.
 This programme offers training, masterclasses and resources focusing on marketing, engaging audiences, intellectual property, data protection and online business tools and processes.

 Culture24’s Leading the Sector was a professional development course in Digital Leadership.
-A cohort of 16 leaders from medium-to-large heritage organisations across the UK took part.
-We will discover what they learned and how it can be used by other leaders later in 2021.
+A cohort of 16 leaders from medium-to-large heritage organisations across the UK took part during 2020-21.

 We have produced free digital guides to help heritage organisations get started in key digital areas: